 Records in Scopus can be migrated to ORCiD, however records in ORCiD cannot be migrated to Scopus.
 This is because Scopus have restrictions around what they index on their system, so not all publications will be eligible for inclusion in Scopus.

 Scopus author IDs get automatically created when Scopus indexes a publication.
-While Scopus does attempt to identify where the same author appears on different publications and matches them to the same author, mismatches between publications and author are still fairly common however.
-Mismatches often can occur if an author publishes under variations of their name (e.g. John Smith, J Smith, J.W.
-Smith etc.), if they move institution or change their name.
+While Scopus does attempt to match authors across different publications, mismatches are still fairly common.
+Mismatches usually occur because an author publishes under variations of their name (e.g. John Smith, J Smith, J.W.
+Smith etc.), if they move institution, or if they change their name.

 For more information please see the advice given by Scopus on updating an author profile.